 After this, your partition should be available for saving files again.

 Note that if the above-all solutions cannot make your partitions work normally on Windows 10, don't worry.
 You can try the last method, turning to a manual partition recovery service for help.

 - 2. Repair the RAID, RAW disk, or operating system

 - 3. Recover lost partition (the one that cannot be recovered by software)

-After making hard drive partitions showing up on your computer, here we also collected some tips to help you prevent further issues causing the partition not showing or recognized again:
+After making hard drive partitions show up on your computer, here we also collected some tips to help you prevent further issues causing the partition not to show or recognized again: